Vietnam is known as a culinary destination. Foodies from around the world descend on the country to gorge themselves on Vietnamese street food.

 Another famous dish of Vietnamese cuisine – Nem Cua Be, which is made with fresh crab meat, is particularly good.
 Unlike regular spring rolls, they are wrapped with rice paper into a square shape before being fried.
 Nem Cua Be is a specialty of Hai Phong, a seaside town not far away from Hanoi.

 A common and inexpensive Vietnamese street food that can be found in any wet market; they are fertilized duck and quail eggs with a nearly-developed embryo inside, which is boiled and eaten.
 It is typically served with fresh herbs: Vietnamese coriander, salt, and black pepper, and lime or kumquat juice is another popular additive.
-With some bottles of Vietnamese beer, some friends and a dozen of these eggs are sufficed for a party gathering.
+Some bottles of Vietnamese beer, some friends, and a dozen of these eggs are sufficed for a party gathering.

 Is your mouth watering yet?
 These are just a few of the most popular Vietnamese street food options.
 If you’d like to try these (and many others) for yourself, consider taking a motorbike food tour when you’re in Vietnam.
 It’s a fun way to see the city on the back of the bikes and try the local foods!